 Lighting reduces opportunity.
 The right kind of lighting avoids creating shadows.
 It should also focus on all entrances and access points.
 Lights should be left one inside and outside when a business is closed.
 Motion sensor lights are an option, but be sure they are set high enough to avoid tampering.

 Having the best locks possible means shutting down opportunity.
-Talk to a locksmith in Phoenix to install high security locks on doors, windows, skylights, and any entrance into a building.
+Talk to a locksmith to install high security locks on doors, windows, skylights, and any entrance into a building.

 Doors and Windows